domcleal/hammer-cli/README.md

 ### Installation from DEBs

-#### Step 1: setup rpm repositories
+#### Step 1: setup apt repositories

 For Foreman 1.3 stable the hammer packages are part of your installation repo and you can skip this step.

 You can choose from stable or nightly repo.
-Nightly has more recent version of hammer packages, but it was subject to less testing so there is highr risk of issues.
+Nightly has more recent version of hammer packages, but it was subject to less testing so there is a higher risk of issues.

 Choose stable (don't forget to replace "squeeze" with version name of your system)